likebike/fasteval/README.md

 ## License
-`fasteval` is distributed under the terms of both the MIT license.
+`fasteval` is distributed under the terms the MIT license.

 See [LICENSE](https://github.com/likebike/fasteval/blob/master/LICENSE) for details.